Birthplace & Historical Archive of Multicapitalism & Context-Based Accounting

 Context-based metrics & more

-Organizations or practitioners interested in learning more about or using context-based metrics in their sustainability work might benefit from research and development performed by our organization over the years, as described below and in various downloadable documents posted on our Publications page.
-The actual metrics we ourselves created, though, are no longer supported (by us), and thus have been removed from this page in their downloadable form.
+Organizations and practitioners interested in learning more about or using context-based metrics in their sustainability work might benefit from research and development performed by our organization over the years, as described below and in various downloadable documents posted on our Publications page.
+Many of the actual metrics we ourselves created, though, are no longer supported (by us), and thus have been removed from this page in their downloadable form.
 Most of the thinking that went into their development, however, is still fully disclosed and accessible herein to anyone who might like to learn more about them and/or create new context-based metrics of their own.

 ENVIRONMENTAL

-• Context-based carbon metric (for businesses)
+- Context-based carbon metric (for businesses)

 Our context-based carbon metric (first piloted with Ben & Jerry’s in 2006) measured the greenhouse gas emissions of a company against reduction targets rooted in science-based mitigation scenarios, two of which we applied: